Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/Week01_SetUpEnvAndHelloWorld/README.md

 # Preparation for Class
 Please try to follow the instructions to [Set Up Conda](https://github.com/Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/blob/main/Week01_SetUpEnvAndHelloWorld/README.md#set-up-conda) and [Install VSCode](https://github.com/Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/blob/main/Week01_SetUpEnvAndHelloWorld/README.md#install-vscode) by two days before our first class so that we have time to troubleshoot and everyone can start on the same page.
+Once you've set everything up, take a screenshot of the printed hello world and submit it to Courseworks.
 Please also fill out the prior experience form by then.
 If you run into any issues, you can try googling the error message, or you can email us.
 If you aren't able to figure it out on your own, please email jasmine.stone@columbia.edu.

 Please do the rest of the preparation before the first class.